Governance - Our Board

 Deputy Chair of the Board

-Member of Risk and Finance Committee
+Member of Governance, Remuneration and Nomination Committee

 Leesa is a non-executive director with expertise in highly regulated industries where compliance or regulatory failure is a major risk to a company’s public licence to operate and sectors under going transformation.